tanoconsulting/euts/README.md

 Quick Start
 -----------

+0. write some tests for your bundle, which can be executed from the command-line

 1. create a configuration file

    The default name for the config file is `.euts.env`.
 You can use a different file name, in which case you would